Avalanche322/TodoList/README.md

 ## Installation and Setup Instructions

+Open [https://todol-dev.firebaseapp.com/](https://todol-dev.firebaseapp.com/) to view it in the browser.

 Clone down this repository.
-You will need `node` and `npm` installed globally on your machine.
+You will need firebase account and `node`, `npm` installed globally on your machine.

 Installation: